wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/introduction-to-privileged-identity-management/includes/2-explore-azure-ad.md

  *  Providing just-in-time privileged access to Azure AD and Azure resources.
  *  Assigning time-bound access to resources by using start and end dates.
  *  Requiring approval to activate privileged roles.
- *  Enforcing Azure Multi-Factor Authentication (MFA) to activate any role.
+ *  Enforcing Azure AD Multi-Factor Authentication (MFA) to activate any role.
  *  Using justification to understand why users activate.
  *  Getting notifications when privileged roles are activated.
  *  Conducting access reviews to ensure that users still need roles.